Tanzyingsz/DDM-Dissertation/Literature Review 5.1.md

 Overall, colour contributes to the user interface in three dimensions: pass information through the visual hierarchy, arouse emotional responses from users and shape the brand image.<br/>

-Firstly, as the basic component of the physical world, colour provides humankind with an incredible amount of information.
+Firstly, as the basic component of the physical world, colour provides an incredible amount of information.
 Studies show that when interacting with a brand, people carry out approximately 62‐90 per cent of their snap assessment based on colours alone(Singh,2016).
 To communicate the information clearly, one can use colour to build a visual hierarchy.
-Visual hierarchy can show help the user to understand website structure easier and guide user attention.
+Visual hierarchy can help the user to understand website structure easier and guide user attention.
 Once the user gets to focus the main message sent by a brand, they are one step closer to build a short-term memory on the experience, then end up in a higher comprehension towards the brand.
 The core of visual hierarchy development is not aesthetic but functional.
 Salience, the description of how noticeable something is, act as a key in visual hierarchy(Brian, 2019).
 By experimenting with saturation, shade and tint of a different hue, the priority of elements can be adjusted accordingly.
 Nevertheless, some colour naturally performs more salient than their counterparts(Camgöz, 2000).
 According to the following figure, blue-green undoubtedly dominates others.<br/>

 https://www.alterspark.com/wp-content/uploads/visual-salience.png
 (Figure: Visual salience of colors)